madrisan/open-scores/README.md

-# :musical_score: Open Musical Scores for Piano encoded using LilyPond
+# :musical_score: Open Scores for Piano encoded using LilyPond

 [LilyPond](https://lilypond.org/) is a music engraving program, devoted to producing the highest-quality sheet music possible.
 It brings the aesthetics of traditionally engraved music to computer printouts.